mel418/contact-app/README.md

 Continue through the rest of the sections, following the tutorial's guidance for each topic.
 By the end of this tutorial, you will have a comprehensive understanding of React Router and how to create a contact tracking application.

 Happy coding!

----

-Feel free to expand on each section with additional details, code snippets, and explanations as you progress through your learning journey.
-This README will serve as a roadmap for anyone visiting your repository and wanting to learn React Router in a practical context.